Kunj-13/StockSense/Weekly Reports/Weekly Report - 9-25.md

 ## Sahil
 ### Subsection 1:
-N/A – it is the first week.
+- Finding a good dataset to use.
+- Finding out which ML model will be best for this project.
+- Finding out how to integrate the data to get the best results.

 ### Subsection 2:
-- I've been watching videos to figure out where to get a good dataset that we can easily integrate into the code.
+- I've been watching videos to figure out how to integrate Yahoo API data and am also looking into fed Speech.
-- I’ve also been checking out which machine learning model and LLM would work best for this project, and looking into the features we’ll need to add.
+- I’ve also been checking out which machine learning model and LLM work best with stock predictions.
+- I've also been looking into other projects to look at which features would be the best to add in the project.
+- I've also looked into the best way to format the JSON file so the front-end can use the data.

 ### Subsection 3:
-- Finding a good dataset to use.
 - Finding out which ML model will be best for this project.
-- Finding out how to integrate the data to get the best results.
+- Finding out how to integrate the data into the JSON file so we can then tell front-end what we should look into adding.
+- Find out how we want our front-end to look.

 ## Tahira
 ### Subsection 1:
 - Last week, I was leaning towards Django, so I spent time setting it up.
 (I am not using Django anymore)